 Molds that are large, heavy, or otherwise difficult to move can be cleaned using a thicker solvent with the ability to cling to vertical surfaces.

 Stoner’s B506 Gel is specifically formulated to cling to vertical mold surfaces, allowing you to soak molds overnight without moving them.
-Simply follow the procedures above, substituting B506 Gel for B505 PolyOff.
+Simply brush B506 PolyOff Gel onto the entire mold and use the heated or room temperature procedure described above.

 Mold manufacturers that rely on pressure chambers to expel all the air from parts can end up with polyurethane spillover on work areas and tools.
 Stoner’s B510 Light Duty cleaner is perfect to handle cured polyurethane on metal work surface areas.
 Simply apply, soak, and wipe down the area.